kalmhq/docs/docs/install.md

 ![main page](assets/main-page.png)

+## Next Step

 Congratulations!
 Kalm is now properly setup and running.
-Next, let's see how it works.
+Next, let's create our first application to see how Kalm works.